snacsnoc/snacklinux/README.md

 ```

 ##### BusyBox
-1. Clone this git repo or just get the [busybox-1.22.1/.config](https://bitbucket.org/snacsnoc/snacklinux/src/master/busybox-1.22.1/.config) file and place it in the busybox-1.22.1 directory
+1. Clone this git repo or just get the [busybox-1.23.2/.config](https://github.com/snacsnoc/snacklinux/blob/master/busybox-1.23.2/.config) file and place it in the busybox-1.23.2 directory
 2. Run `make menuconfig` to change any config value, notably the install directory and compiler prefix (_i486-linux-musl-_)
 3. Patch ifplugd, if using default SnackLinux config, with `patch -p1 -iifplugd.patch`.
 See http://wiki.musl-libc.org/wiki/Building_Busybox
 4. Compile `make` and install `make install`
 5. Run `cp -r _install/ ..` to copy BusyBox folder structure to root system
+6. Once copied to the root filesystem, `cd` there and create init with `ln -s bin/busybox init`

 ##### Bash
 To compile Bash 4.3: